 - Carowinds theme park;

-Breakfast, lunch and a snack are served each day.
-In addition, the center hosts two family dinners where camp families share a pot-luck dinner and receive updated program information and enjoy performances by the campers.
+Breakfast, lunch, and a snack are served each day.
+In addition, PCMDC hosts two family dinners where camp families share a pot-luck dinner and receive updated program information and enjoy performances by the campers.

 Who: Students who have completed kindergarten through ninth grade.

 When: 8 a.m. to 5 p.m. on summer weekdays.
-Program generally begins the first full week after Haywood County Schools ends and continues through the last full week before schools begin.
+Program generally begins the first full week after Haywood County school year ends and continues through the last full week before schools begin.